 Be sure to follow us on Instagram for tons of photos and videos of our Beloved Bernedoodles!

-Hello and thank you for your interest in our Beloved Bernedoodles!
-We are a small, family-run breeding program and not a kennel.
-We specialize in min Bernedoodles, medium Bernedoodles, and standard Bernedoodles in Southern California.
-We have the highest health standards possible, which takes time, and we want to give our dogs and puppies the attention they deserve.
-This includes full genetic and OFA testing of our sires and dams, ENS (early neurological stimulation) for our puppies, and many Puppy Culture protocols.
+Thank you for your interest in our Beloved Bernedoodles!
+We are a small, family, boutique breeding program—and not a kennel—located in Southern California.
+We have the highest health standards possible, which includes full genetic and OFA testing of our sires and dams.
+We do ENS (early neurological stimulation) with our puppies and many Puppy Culture protocols to nurture and ensure confident, well-socialized pups.
 Our puppies go home with their first round of vaccinations and deworming, as well as a two-year health guarantee.

 How to Reserve a Puppy: